#102 Hockey is an endangered sport

 Is revolt our only hope?
 If so, what form should it take?
 Marches?
 Petitions?
 Civil disobedience?
 Getting arrested as you sit in front of the machines?

-David Suzuki and Ian Hanington have done such a thorough job of offering solutions; I want them to suggest the next step.
+David Suzuki and Ian Hanington have done a thorough job of offering solutions; Hanington’s Afterword begins the process of suggesing some of the next steps.

 John Gellard spent his childhood in England and Trinidad, donated his adolescence to an English boarding school, earned an MA in Philosophy from the University of Western Ontario, and taught English and Drama in London, Ontario, for seven years.
 In 1973, he arrived in the West Kootenay where he felled and peeled pine logs on his “wild land” property and built a log cabin.
 Gravitating to the city, he taught drama for thirty years at Vancouver Technical Secondary School and Kitsilano Secondary.
 He still helps run writing workshops for students, notably (since 1993) an annual overnight retreat on Gambier Island.
 His articles have appeared in the Globe and Mail and the Watershed Sentinel.
 He takes an active interest in environmental issues and travels extensively in B.C.
 He lives among friends in Kitsilano and on Hornby Island, has two grown sons, and retired from teaching English and Writing at Kitsilano Secondary School after being named Canada’s “Best High School Teacher” in a Maclean’s poll in August 2005.